 Two types of business expenses that require special record keeping are:

-You must identify the business purpose of any meal or entertainment expense for it to be deductible.
+You need to identify the business purpose of any meal expense for it to be deductible.
 Don't forget that 50% of the total expense is deductible.
 Also keep in mind:

 - A deductible meal is usually with a business contact.

 - Write on your receipts with whom you met, as well as the business purpose of the meeting.
 Save these receipts with the rest of your tax records.